Vauryx/advancedspelleffects/README.md

 ### Steel Wind Strike:
 - Make sure to remove the range/target from the spell and to use "Utility/Other" for the "Action Type"
 - Also make sure to remove any damage forumla on the spell as the spell will roll an attack and damage for target as it goes through them.

 - A "weapon" and "color" option must be set in the options object for this spell.
+- The available weapon options are:
+    ######  "sword","mace","greataxe","greatsword","handaxe","spear","dagger"
-The available weapon options are listen below.
-The available colors are any colors for the selected weapon in the JB2A library.
+- The available colors are any colors for the selected weapon in the JB2A library.
-* "sword","mace","greataxe","greatsword","handaxe","spear","dagger"
 #### *MIDI*
 ```javascript
 let options = {version: "MIDI", args: args, weapon: "weapon", color: "color"};